joelburton/glide/cheatsheet/index.rst

   (that will show links to the subsection heads)

-Neither of these appear in slides.
+The contents menu does not appear in slides.

 .. index::
   single: slides